typedb/typedb-docs/_03-client-api/03-nodejs.md

   const answerIterator = await rTx.query("match $x isa person; limit 10; get;");
   // retrieve the first answer
   let aConceptMapAnswer = await answerIterator.next();
-  // get the object of variables : concepts, retrieve variable 'x' person = aConceptMapAnswer.map()["x"];
+  // get the object of variables : concepts, retrieve variable "x" person = aConceptMapAnswer.map()["x"];
   // we can also iterate using a `for` loop const somePeople = [];